mmennis/SymfonyPetClinic/README.md

 First go to http://localhost/petclinic/app_dev.php and click on configure button.
 Follow the instructions to configure the mysql database connection for the application.

+This may not work currently.
+If you don't get a symfony specific page you can just edit the app/config/parameters.ini file directly.

 ### a) First create the database you just configured:

     php app/console doctrine:database:create